$5 billion leaves Hong Kong funds amid unrest, Bank of England says

 The outflows, which equate to nearly 1.25% of Hong Kong’s gross domestic product, began when protests broke out against a proposal to allow extradition to mainland China.
 The protests led to violent clashes and retail sales plunged, pushing the city into its first recession in a decade.

-“These political tensions pose risks, given Hong Kong’s position as a major financial center,” the BoE report said.
+“These political tensions pose risks, given Hong Kong’s position as a major financial centre,” the BoE report said.

 The BoE monitors Hong Kong because UK banks such as HSBC (HSBA.L) (0005.HK) and Standard Chartered (STAN.L) (2888.HK) are also the leading banks in Hong Kong.